MBKTechStudio/mbkAuth/README.md

   - `500`: Internal server error.
   -

+## Database Structure

+This project utilizes three primary tables:

+1. **User**: Stores the main user information.
+2. **sess**: Contains session-related data for users.
+3. **TwoFA**: Saves the Two-Factor Authentication (2FA) secrets for users.

+For detailed information about table columns, schema, and queries to create these tables, refer to the [Database Guide (docs/db.md)](docs/db.md).

 ## License
 This project is licensed under the `Mozilla Public License 2.0`.
 See the [LICENSE](./LICENSE) file for details.